pastaChaeng/pastaChaeng/README.md

 # 💫 About Me:
-Hi there 🐥<br>🌱 I’m currently learning python<br>📫 How to reach me: arlenejoy.nacion777@gmail.com<br>⚡ Fun fact: I'm lazy but, I want to be a billionaire~
+Hi there 🐥<br>🌱 I’m currently learning python<br>⚡ Fun fact: I'm lazy but, I want to be a billionaire~

 ![](https://komarev.com/ghpvc/?username=your-github-pastaChaeng)